Cost of Doing Business in Bangkok: ฿49,970 per Employee (2026)

 Already have a virtual team and wondering what the additional costs of co-locating them would be?

 Curious about how much overhead and benefits contribute to the total costs?
-The following data offers some answers, allowing you to make a more informed decision.

 Quick Summary

-Starting with the big numbers: The total cost per employee is ฿46,970 baht per month – or roughly US$1,300.
+Starting with the big numbers: My total cost per employee is ฿46,970 baht per month – or roughly US$1,300.

 Overhead costs account for ฿11,970 of that and include items from rent to drinking water.